-10.2.1 Transport for the North (TfN) became the first Sub-National Transport Body in April 2018.
+- 10.1.2 Transport for the North (TfN) became the first Sub-National Transport Body in April 2018.
 Work is ongoing on developing a pan-northern Strategic Transport Plan which sets out the case for strategic transport infrastructure investment through to 2050.
-Their vision is of a thriving North of England, where modern transport connections drive economic growth and support an excellent quality of life.

-- 10.2.2 The 30 year plan has been developed which outlines how transport connections across the North of England need to be transformed over the short, medium and long term to drive sustainable economic growth by 2050. - 10.2.3 As part of developing the evidence base for the Strategic Transport Plan, the Integrated Rail and Major Roads Reports identified a series of connectivity priorities to support economic growth in the North. - 10.2.4 Seven corridors are identified across different modes (and multi modes) of transport, three of which are relevant to the Tees Valley and Darlington Borough. - 1.
+Their vision is of a thriving North of England, where modern transport connections drive economic growth and support an excellent quality of life. - 10.1.3 The 30 year plan has been developed which outlines how transport connections across the North of England need to be transformed over the short, medium and long term to drive sustainable economic growth by 2050.
+The TfN strategic transport will be published later in 2018. - 10.1.4 As part of developing the evidence base for the Strategic Transport Plan, the Integrated Rail and Major Roads Reports identified a series of connectivity priorities to support economic growth in the North. - 10.1.5 Seven corridors are identified across different modes (and multi modes) of transport, three of which are relevant to the Tees Valley and Darlington Borough. - 1.
 Connecting the Energy Coasts (Multi-Modal) This corridor seeks to enhance the strategic connectivity, for people and goods, between the advanced manufacturing and energy generation research centres and assets.
 This is crucial to support the transformational growth potential within this economic area.
 For Darlington improvements to the East-West linkages for both road and rail are key considerations relating to this corridor. - 2.
 East Coast to Scotland (Rail) Strengthening rail connectivity and capacity along the East Coast Main Line and other key parallel rail lines, such as the Durham Coast Line, to provide enhanced strategic and local connectivity in the North East, Tees Valley, East Riding and North Yorkshire.
-The strategy identifies that investment is required at rail stations, including Darlington, to increase capacity, promote economic growth, and make the most of the opportunities provided by high speed rail services. - Yorkshire to Scotland (Road) This road corridor looks to strengthen and complement the East Coast Road Corridor to Scotland and examines the transformational requirements to better connect the economic centres (including the Tees Valley) in this corridor beyond the current Road Investment Strategy commitments.
+The strategy identifies investment is required at rail stations, including Darlington, to increase capacity, promote economic growth, and make the most of the opportunities provided by HS2. - Yorkshire to Scotland (Road) This road corridor looks to strengthen and complement the East Coast Road Corridor to Scotland and examines the transformational requirements to better connect the economic centres (including the Tees Valley) in this corridor beyond the current Road Investment Strategy commitments.